app-sre/deployment-validation-operator/boilerplate/openshift/golang-osd-operator/README.md

 - ensures the proper version of `golangci-lint` is installed, and
 - runs it against
 - a `golangci.yml` config.
+- a `GOLANGCI_OPTIONAL_CONFIG` config if it is defined and file exists

 ## Checks on generated code